 The Certificates are debt obligations of CGIF.
 The Certificates are not transferable but may be redeemed from time to time.
 See "Redemption of Certificates".
-These Certificates fall into the following three general categories;
+These Certificates fall into the following five general categories:

-- A. DEMAND CERTIFICATES: minimum opening investment of \$1,000, payable upon demand. - B. LOAN RESERVE & BORROWER LIMITED DEMAND CERTIFICATES: minimum opening investment of \$1,000, payable upon demand.
-Available only to Eligible Ministries that have secured a Loan with CGIF to hold a required payment reserve or required equity in a construction project. - c.
-TIME CERTIFICATES: \$1,000 minimum, 6 84-month terms.
+- A. DEMAND CERTIFICATES: minimum opening investment of \$1,000, payable upon demand. - B. LOAN RESERVE & BORROWER LIMITED DEMAND CERTIFICATES: minimum opening investment of \$1,000, payable upon demand at CGIF discretion.
+Available only to Eligible Ministries that have secured a Loan with CGIF to hold a required payment reserve or required equity in a construction project. - C. TIME CERTIFICATES: \$1,000 minimum, 6 84-month terms.
 30-day notice for withdrawal.
-The current penalty for early withdrawal is forfeiture of one hundred twenty (120) days of interest on the amount of principal withdrawn.
+The current penalty for early withdrawal is forfeiture of an amount equal to 120 days of interest on the amount of principal withdrawn.
 Additional investments into existing Certificates are permitted on the terms of the Certificate.